 Kalliopeia Foundation is responding to a global need that is emerging across cultures: to take spiritual as well as physical responsibility for our common home.

-- Life Is Sacred: Honoring all life as sacred; expressing reverence for one another, the Earth, and life as a whole.
+- Life Is Sacred: to honor all life as sacred, expressing reverence for one another, the Earth, and life as a whole.

-- Interconnectedness: Approaching ecology, culture, and spirituality as inextricably interdependent.
+- Interconnectedness: to approach ecology, culture, and spirituality as inextricable and interdependent.

-- Innovation: Generating creative ideas and outcomes through simple, meaningful engagement with others and the Earth.
+- Innovation: to generate creative ideas and outcomes through simple, meaningful engagement with others and the Earth.

-- Service: Embracing an ethic of care—the essential and natural aspiration to respond to needs beyond our own.
+- Service: to embrace an ethic of care—the essential and natural aspiration to respond to needs beyond our own.

 In 1997, Kalliopeia was founded as an independent private foundation to help support people and organizations who are working to bring spiritual values into institutions and systems of everyday life and work.
 The name “Kalliopeia” means beautiful voice and refers to the first of the nine Greek muses.
 She is associated with heroic poetry, justice, and transforming lower qualities into higher.

 Kalliopeia’s impact over the past two decades:

 - Provided grant support toward innovative programs that bring spiritual values to bear on personal and cultural transformation, including 25 percent of grant dollars to Native-led cultural and language revitalization projects.

 - Developed educational curricula used by thousands of schools nationwide and globally, and produced award-winning documentary films through Global Oneness Project.

 - Supported two cohorts of young leaders through our Spiritual Ecology Fellowship.

 - Launched Emergence Magazine, a free, online magazine with an annual printed edition, featuring stories that explore the threads connecting ecology, culture, and spirituality.

 The Foundation’s assets are thoughtfully invested in alignment with our mission and values.
 We have invested over 95 percent of the Foundation’s portfolio using a social and environmental lens, while taking a financially sound approach.
 We invest in companies, organizations, and funds that are committed to environmental stewardship, community resilience, economic development, equal opportunity, equity, and diversity.
 Within our portfolio we have targeted 30 percent of investable funds to support relationships with highly mission-aligned organizations, including loans at the community level.